Smeal Chair Professor in Accounting

 He has taught financial accounting, managerial accounting, and tax planning.
 Professor Huddart has also published cases on indirect cost allocation and the taxation of a corporate acquisition.
 Before coming to Smeal, he taught at Duke, Michigan, and Stanford.

-He is a Chartered Professional Accountant and Chartered Accountant (Ontario, Canada), an editor of Contemporary Accounting Research, and an associate editor of the Journal of Accounting & Economics.
-Previously, he served as an editor of The Accounting Review and on the editorial boards of Contemporary Accounting Research, the Review of Accounting Studies and the Journal of Accounting Case Research.
+He is a Chartered Professional Accountant and Chartered Accountant (Ontario, Canada) and an editor of Contemporary Accounting Research.
+Previously, he served as an editor of The Accounting Review and on the editorial boards of Contemporary Accounting Research, the Journal of Accounting & Economics, the Review of Accounting Studies and the Journal of Accounting Case Research.

 Professor Huddart has addressed the Financial Accounting Standards Board, the Financial Executives Institute, and other practitioner groups on aspects of stock-based compensation.